nais/doc/docs/security/auth/maskinporten.md

 ## Legacy

+!!! info
     This section only applies if you have an existing client registered at the [IaC repository](https://github.com/navikt/nav-maskinporten)

 ### Migration guide to keep existing Maskinporten client (NAIS application only)